Ian Happ Player Props: Cubs vs. Pirates

-The Chicago Cubs and Ian Happ (.313 slugging percentage over his past 10 games, including one homer), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at Wrigley Field, Thursday at 8:05 PM ET.
+The Chicago Cubs, including Ian Happ (hitting .229 in his past 10 games, with a double, a triple, a home run, four walks and 10 RBI), battle starter Osvaldo Bido and the Pittsburgh Pirates at PNC Park, Monday at 7:05 PM ET.

-He is looking to get back on track after he struck out four times in his most recent game against the Pirates.
+In his previous game he had a hitless showing (0-for-3) against the Orioles.

 Ian Happ Game Info & Props vs. the Pirates